 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-Before graduating with your degree in geography, you’ll have a chance to work with local agencies or municipalities, state parks, or private companies to help gain some field experience and earn credit toward your degree.
+Before graduating with your Geography degree, you’ll have a chance to work with local agencies or municipalities, state parks, or private companies to help gain some field experience and earn credit toward your degree.
 Career Services is also available to help you find the best internship opportunities.